 Finally, you may have noticed that the instock field in our sample has a boolean value, so if we wanted to only get the names of all in-stock items we can do it as so:

-If you would like to see a video of these packages in action, check out my video on Youtube.
+If you would like to see a video of these packages in action and how to extract JSONs efficiently, check out my video on Youtube.

 Check out other useful open source packages for parsing HTML and extracting data: